Klerpson/tatiana/_posts/en/2024-12-20-what-did-lindsay-lohan-do-to-her-face.md

 ### The Science Behind the Transformation

-Recent studies published in the Journal of Aesthetic Medicine show that combining radiofrequency with microneedling produces superior results compared to either treatment alone:
+Recent studies published in the Journal of Aesthetic Medicine show that combining ({{'en/body-treatments/radiofrecuency' | relative_url}}) with microneedling produces superior results compared to either treatment alone:

 - 87% improvement in skin texture
 - 67% reduction in fine lines